-Your hearing aids are safe to use under normal usage conditions.
+The hearing aid is safe to use under normal usage conditions.
 The hearing aid has not been tested for compliance with international standards concerning explosive environments.

-Therefore, do not use the hearing aid in environments with danger of explosions e.g. mines, oxygen rich environments or areas where flammable anesthetics are handled.
+Therefore, do not use the hearing aid in environments with danger of explosions e.q. mines, oxygen rich environments or areas where flammable anaesthetics are handled